Paragard IUD Lawsuits Settlement Amounts

 There is also a failure to warn component to the Paragard class action lawsuit.
 Plaintiffs claim the defendants knew Paragard could cause serious harm to women due to its propensity to break in utero or during removal but failed to adequately warn doctors and patients of the risk.
 No one is arguing for a Paragard recall.
 Just warn doctors and women of what you know about the dangers.

-The key word there is a meaningful warning of this Paragard side effect.
+This lack of transparency about known risks has fueled the litigation.
 Paragard lawsuits allege the defendants intentionally concealed the severity and frequency of the risks associated with Paragard’s removal.
 Why?
 The same reason any medical device company hides the risks of their product: a warning would decrease sales and decrease profits.

 Paragard IUD Lawsuits Will Be Resolved in a Global Settlement